Writer, voice teacher, and storyteller, Teddi DiCanio often blends music and story. Her taste in subject matter is eclectic.

-As a child, I never heard of the so-called five-second rule—the one that says if you drop a piece of food on the floor, but snatch it back up before it has lain on that floor for fewer than five seconds, it really hasn’t had enough time to pick up any nasty things you need worry about.
+As a child, I never heard of the so-called five-second rule—the one that says if you drop a piece of food on the floor, but snatch it back up before it has been on that floor for fewer than five seconds, it really hasn’t had enough time to pick up any nasty things you need worry about.
 The dog always eats the food bits that fall on the floor and shows no ill effects.
-Well, if there is any nasty substance present that five-second rule is meaningless.
+Well, if there is any nasty substance present, that five-second rule is meaningless.

 However, the contaminants a cook needs to worry about are not beneath our feet.
 I cannot remember the last time I tried to stuff a chicken while sitting on the floor.
 It is what we do three feet off the floor that matters.
 Basically, food, and all things that come into contact with the food, should be clean.

 Pathogens, such as salmonella, pose an immediate threat.
 Man-made contaminants, while sometimes causing ill effects at the time of exposure, often pose long term, snowballing threats accumulating in the body and the population.
 These include pesticides, fertilizers, antibiotics, and hormones.

 One potential source of man-made contaminants comes from what we use to clean.
 Many products now contain toxic ingredients.
 (More about them under Basic Cleaning and Handling.)
 Here let us focus on anti-microbial soaps and hand sanitizers.

 Anti-microbial soaps can interfere with the workings of what are nicknamed the ‘good bugs.’
 The human gut is host to a great many bacteria that play a major role in the working of the immune system.
 Out of the gargantuan number of microbes that exist, only a relatively small percentage are lethal to people.
 Trying to kill them all is generally not the best solution.
 Washing them away is.
 Plain soap, followed by a clean water rinse is usually sufficient, and preferable, in order to get rid of any contaminant present.